Saturday, December 05, 2020

 Alex: Like you can work at Ubisoft, and three games you worked on get killed by Paris.
 And that's your entire video game career.
 And you did great work!

-Lucien: Well, the thing is I've been fortunate enough to have a lot of a lot of games under my belt since then.
+Lucien: Well, I've been fortunate enough to have a lot of a lot of games under my belt since then.
 And so after a while, I put that project aside...

 Alex: Dropped that off your LinkedIn.